Is XTB legit?

 Broker ownership transparency

-Ownership structure of XTB is public, everyone can check the owners of the company on their website, which adds to their safety scores.
+Ownership structure of XTB is public, everyone can check the owners of the company on their website, which adds to their legitimacy scores.

 Broker management transparency